openstack/magnum/doc/source/user/index.rst

 --docker-storage-driver \<docker-storage-driver\>
   The name of a driver to manage the storage for the images and the container's writable layer.
-The supported drivers are 'devicemapper' and 'overlay'.
 The default is 'devicemapper'.

 --labels \<KEY1=VALUE1,KEY2=VALUE2;KEY3=VALUE3...\>
   Arbitrary labels in the form of key=value pairs.
 The accepted keys